hyperledger/fabric/docs/source/dev-setup/devenv.rst

 Configure SoftHSM
 ^^^^^^^^^^^^^^^^^

-A PKCS #11 cryptographic token implementation is required to run the unit tests.
+A PKCS #11 cryptographic token implementation is required to run the integration tests.
 The PKCS #11 API is used by the bccsp component of Fabric to interact with hardware security modules (HSMs) that store cryptographic information and perform cryptographic computations.
 For test environments, SoftHSM can be used